Please Don't Wash Your Face With Antibacterial Gel, Warns Skin Expert

-With coronavirus fears at the front of everyone's mind, we're all very serious about following current recommendations in regards to the importance of hygiene, washing and sanitising.
+With coronavirus fears at the front of everyone's mind, we're all very serious about following current recommendations in regards to the importance of hygiene, washing and sanitizing.

-Soap, detergents, alcohol-based sanitising gels and liquid antiseptic products are flying off the shelves as we're taking extra precautions to make sure that our hands, surfaces and objects such as mobile phones and laptops are free from the virus.
-But according to Dr Tiina Meder, skin expert and founder of Meder Beauty Science, it's possible to take sanitising a little too far.
+Soap, detergents, alcohol-based sanitizing gels and liquid antiseptic products are flying off the shelves as we're taking extra precautions to make sure that our hands, surfaces and objects such as mobile phones and laptops are free from the virus.
+But according to Dr Tiina Meder, skin expert and founder of Meder Beauty Science, it's possible to take sanitizing a little too far.

 Dr Meder says that the latest skincare craze has seen individuals enlist antibacterial gel and liquid antiseptic to cleanse the delicate skin on their face.
 With guidelines warning us not to touch our face to prevent the spread of COVID-19, it makes sense to cleanse skin twice a day like skin experts recommend.
 But there are countless risks associated with using strong products like alcohol-based gels to do so.